Peter Paul Rubens Biography | Oil Paintings

 In its image of love and violence, and in fact the Cupid on the left does have a rather evil expression.
 However, the theme itself is overshadowed by the imposing composition and lavish brushwork.
 This is a true masterpiece of the mythological genre, executed not with cerebral elegance, but as a sensual wave of forms and colors.
 Rubens depicts this immense group, consisting of two girls, the divine twins, the horses, and the cupids, as a single quivering block.
 Everything revolves in perfect balance under the control of the painter.
 The horses add a thrilling animal force to the scene, while the Dioscuri, especially the one seen in profile, are reminiscent of classical models.
 Rubens's classicism is influenced by Hellenistic sculpture.
 The rearing horses with gleaming eyes and flaring nostrils were later to be copied almost exactly by Velazquez in his equestrian portraits for the Spanish court.
 Although the women seem too shapely by today's standards, they are perfect examples of the aesthetic ideals of the male public in the Baroque age.
 The word Rubenesque is now applied to a woman who has similar proportions to those in paintings by Peter Paul Ruben, the Judgment of Paris being a good example, attractively plump, who is full-figured, curvy and shapely.

-At a Sotheby's auction in 2002, Peter Paul Rubens's painting Massacre of the Innocents, rediscovered not long before, sold for US$76.2 million.
-At the end of 2013, this remained the record auction price for an Old Master painting.
+Peter Paul Rubens's painting Massacre of the Innocents, rediscovered not long before, sold at auction in 2002, for US$76.2 million, this has remained the record auction price for an Old Master painting.

 Painters Peter Paul Rubens Influenced: Anthony van Dyck, Rembrandt, Thomas Gainsborough, Eugène Delacroix.